serviewcare/EJDBKit/README.md

 MyCustomClass *obj = [collection fetchObjectWithOID:@"SomeValidOID"];
 ```

-Don't need your object anymore, go ahead and remove it then:
+Don't need your object anymore?
+Go ahead and remove it then:

 ```objc
 [collection removeObject:obj];